Liverpool are aiming to become only the second English team to ever win the current incarnation of the world championship in club football.

 Following their improbable Champions League success in the previous campaign, Chelsea arrived in Japan for the Club World Cup having already sacked their manager.
 Roberto Di Matteo had been replaced by Rafael Benitez, but the Spaniard could not guide the Blues to world glory.

-In what has become a bit of a tradition for English teams in this competition, Chelsea lost to a Brazilian team in the final.
+In what had become a bit of a tradition for English teams in this competition, Chelsea lost to a Brazilian team in the final.
 Peruvian legend Paolo Guerrero scored the winner for Corinthians in the 69th minute of the game.